Maxenceee/marvin_game/README.md

 ### Quick start

 Run `make gen` to compile and start the program.
-You can use params using the argument `GVAR`.
+You can add params using the argument `GVAR`.

 Example:
 ```sh